Nov 11, 2016

 Deadline for reduced-rate registration

-6th International Workshop on Magnetic Particle Imaging
+International Workshop on Magnetic Particle Imaging

-Since the first workshop in 2010, the International Workshop on MPI (IWMPI) has been the premier forum for researchers working in the MPI field.
+Since the first workshop in 2010, the IWMPI has been the premier forum for researchers working in the MPI field.
 The workshop aims at covering the status and recent developments of both the instrumentation and the tracer material, as they are equally important in designing a well performing MPI system.
 The main topics presented at the workshop include hardware developments, image reconstruction and systems theory, nanoparticle physics and theory, nanoparticle synthesis, spectroscopy, patient safety, and medical/research applications of MPI.
 Over the years, the attendance to the workshop increased from around 70 attendees in 2010 to over 200 researchers this past year.